W427697/Discord-/addons/options/README.md

 storybook.configure(() => require('./stories'), module);
 ```

 It is also possible to call `setOptions()` inside individual stories.
-Note that this will bring impact story render performance significantly.
+Note that this will have a significantly impact on story render performance.